 What’s on at The British Museum

-Embark on a captivating journey through history at the iconic British Museum, where temporary exhibits offer a limited-time opportunity to witness extraordinary treasures from around the world.
+Embark on a captivating journey through history at the iconic British Museum, where temporary exhibits offer a limited opportunity to witness extraordinary treasures from around the world.
 Immerse yourself in the awe-inspiring beauty of these fleeting exhibitions, unveiling captivating artefacts and untold stories that will leave a lasting impression long after your visit.

 Check out our British Museum Highlights Guide.